joakimono/echarts-extension-leaflet/README.md

 };

-// Get Leaflet extension component const lmapComponent = chart.getModel().getComponent('lmap');
+// Get Leaflet extension component
+// getModel and getComponent do not seem to be exported in echarts typescript
+// add the following two comments to circumvent this
+// eslint-disable-next-line @typescript-eslint/ban-ts-comment
+// @ts-ignore
+const lmapComponent = chart.getModel().getComponent('lmap');
-// Get the instance of Leaflet const lmap = lmapComponent.getLeaflet();
+// Get the instance of Leaflet
+// eslint-disable-next-line @typescript-eslint/ban-ts-comment
+// @ts-ignore
+const lmap = lmapComponent.getLeaflet();
 // Add some controls provided by Leaflet.
 // Make the overlay layer of Leaflet interactive